NethermindEth/Forta-Agents/DYDX-Bots/Configuration-Monitor/README.md

-# Large Tether Transfer Agent
+# Global configuration monitor

 ## Description

-This agent detects transactions with large Tether transfers
+This bot detects changes in the global configuration hash on dYdX perpetual exchange.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+- DYDX-3-1

+  - Fired when `LogGlobalConfigurationRegistered` event is emitted on the perpetual contract.
+  - Severity is always set to "Info".
+  - Type is always set to "Info".
+  - Metadata includes:
+    - `ConfigHash`: hash of the registered global configuration.

+- DYDX-3-2

+  - Fired when `LogGlobalConfigurationApplied` event is emitted on the perpetual contract.
+  - Severity is always set to "Info".
+  - Type is always set to "Info".
+  - Metadata includes:

+    - `ConfigHash`: hash of the applied global configuration.

-- FORTA-1
+- DYDX-3-3
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+- Fired when `LogGlobalConfigurationRemoved` event is emitted on the perpetual contract.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+- Severity is always set to "Info".
-  - Type is always set to "info" (mention any conditions where it could be something else)
+- Type is always set to "Info".
-  - Mention any other type of metadata fields included with this alert
+- Metadata includes:
+  - `ConfigHash`: hash of the removed global configuration.

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)